 All he did was tell the students the materials that they’d use - plastic bottles, black polythene hose pipe and discarded packaging of instant noodles to build a solar heater.
-He didn’t tell them how but encouraged the students to engage in group discussion and brainstorming.
+He didn’t tell them how but encouraged the students to engage in group discussions and brainstorming.
 The students considered many ideas and tested these before achieving their goal.
 The students did this by dividing themselves into groups, each with their own set of responsibilities on a deadline of 5 days.

 The project was hugely successful and the students are immensely proud of their achievement.
-Most importantly, the project is testament to the deeper learning that the core skills training advocates.
+Most importantly, the project is a testament to the deeper learning that the core skills training advocates.
 In Gokul’s words, the students could relate the project with their daily lives where they came across challenges and learnt to overcome these challenges.
 The students also learnt about project planning and preparing reports.

-Engaging the students in project based learning and having the students complete a project successfully through their own ideas has given Gokul a new leash on his teaching and he is now motivated to try on new projects which he’ll base on the curriculum.
+Engaging the students in project-based learning and having the students complete a project successfully through their own ideas has given Gokul a new leash on his teaching and he is now motivated to try on new projects which he’ll base on the curriculum.
 He’s also planning to organize a science exhibition to display such projects.